matrix-org/matrix-spec/content/client-server-api/modules/image_packs.md

 2. Packs defined in the current room's state.
 3. Packs from the canonical space hierarchy of the current room.

-The ordering of images *within* a pack is left to a future specification.
+The ordering of images *within* a pack is currently up to implementations.

 #### Client behaviour